TheRyuu/ffdshow/readmeEnc.txt

 ### 1. About ffdshow video encoder ###

 VFW (Video for Windows) and DirectShow codec.
 Uses the libavcodec library from the FFmpeg project for encoding.
-A few other encoding libraries, such as xvidcore and libtheora, are also supported.
+A few other encoding libraries, such as xvidcore, are also supported.

 ### 2. Features: ###